learn-tdd-in/learntdd.in/ember/_commits.md

 Inner green; outer red: Title not found

-The acceptance test still has the same error, because we aren't passing the model into the component.
+The acceptance test still has the same error!
+Why's that?
+Well, we're not actually saving the post when we click save, and we aren't loading the post on the show page.

-### Hook routes into post model [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/75e29ebac1f0ddd01b0672e406fefec0dafd1b4b)
+### Hook routes into post model [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/306ca7e2741fefc3f9837ef773e549b39e46dbb5)

 #### app/controllers/posts/new.js